electorama/awt/docs/bifhub.md

 ```

 By creating this clear separation, `awt` can focus entirely on being a web frontend, and `abiflib` can focus on pure tallying logic, while bifhub handles the data logistics.

+## Implementation Path

+The bifhub functionality will initially be implemented as `src/bifhub.py` within the `awt` project during the refactoring process described in `refactor.md`.
+This allows the catalog management logic to be properly separated and tested before eventual extraction into a standalone service.